MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 ![auth to azure interactive](/images/packer-azure/build-windows.png)

-**Azure Service Principal**
+#### Azure Service Principal

 An Azure Service Principal should be created for automation purposes.
 Details on how to create the service principal can be found in the [azure documentation].

-As this is my own account for testing, I gave the service principal contributor role access to my subscription via the Azure CLI but for a production account, a customised RBAC should be used so the service principal just has the right amount of access required to run the builds.
-AN even better way would be to use a separate Azure subscription for Packer builds and the images can be uploaded shared with using an [Azure shared image library]
+As this is my own account for testing, I gave the service principal contributor role access to my subscription via the Azure CLI but for a production account, a customised RBAC should be used so the service principal just has the right amount of privilege required to run the builds and create the images.
+An even better way would be to use a separate Azure subscription for Packer build purposes and the images can be uploaded to an [Azure shared image library] and can be used by other subscriptions and tenants.

 ```bash
 az ad sp create-for-rbac -n "Packer-Matt-Visual-Studio-Subscription-Only" --role contributor --scopes /subscriptions/xxxxxxxx-xxxxxxx-xxxxx-xxxxx-xxxxxxx
 ```

-[create for rbac docs]
+[create for rbac command docs]

+Once the service principal is created, the tenant ID, Client ID and client secret need to be provided to use the service principal instead of being prompted to sign in interactively.

 To set the environment variables in bash: